 1940s - Merrill Tucker joins the company as a partner.
 The company name is changed to Scrivens & Tucker.

-1950s - In 1960, the company moves to 270 MacLaren Street, a heritage building that once housed the family's church minister.
+1950s - In 1960, the company purchased 270 MacLaren Street, a heritage building that was once a manse for a downtown Ottawa church.
 Merrill Tucker leaves the company but Bill's son, Bruce, comes aboard.

 1960s - The company is well-positioned to take advantage of the continuing post-war building boom that started in the 1950s.
 New business opportunities are created and the company's services are expanded.